Understanding the Key Reverse Mortgage Rules for 2023

-no commentsThe reverse mortgage product is like other loans in many ways.
-A lender extends a loan to a qualified borrower, and in the case of a reverse mortgage, the borrower is then able to draw on loan proceeds based on a set of loan terms.
+Mike Branson Jr. has 25 years of experience in the mortgage banking industry.
+He has devoted the past 19 years to reverse mortgages exclusively.
+Mike has worked in several aspects of the Mortgage industry, including Loan Origination, Underwriting, and Management.The reverse mortgage product is like other loans in many ways.
+A lender extends a loan to a qualified borrower, and in the case of a reverse mortgage, the borrower can then draw on loan proceeds based on a set of loan terms.

-Yet there are some specific rules that are particular to reverse mortgages.
-It?s important to explore these rules and to understand both the rules to qualify as well as the rules that all borrowers need to follow post-closing.
+Yet some specific rules are particular to reverse mortgages.
+It’s essential to explore these rules and understand both the rules to qualify and the rules that all borrowers need to follow post-closing.

 In this article, you will learn:

-- Qualifications that borrowers must meet prior to getting a reverse mortgage
+- Qualifications that borrowers must meet before getting a reverse mortgage

 - Rules that all reverse mortgage borrowers must follow post-closing

-- Key differences between reverse mortgage rules and forward mortgage rules
+- Critical differences between reverse mortgage rules and forward mortgage rules

 - Where to learn more